 'Nagabu', one of the earliest words in Telugu, was seen on a Sanskrit inscription, in the 1st century B.C, at Amaravathi.
 Then onwards, many Telugu words appeared in various other inscriptions including the 'Dhamasila inscription of Emperor Ashoka', and Sanskrit and Prakrit inscriptions belonging to Satavahanas, Iskshwakas, and Vishnukundinas.

 Fun fact: As per the Telugu folklore, it is believed that the language existed even before any inscriptions were found.
 It is said that Sage Kanva was the first one to write about the grammar of old Telugu.

 Until now, Telugu literature was only seen in poetry and early inscriptions.
-However, in 1022 AD, Nannayya Bhattaraka, an illustrious author (aka ‘Adi Kavi’), wrote ‘Mahabharatam’, a Telugu version of ‘Mahabharata’.
-He used Panini’s (Sanskrit grammarian) rules of grammar in his work.
+However, in 1022 AD, Nannayya Bhattaraka, an illustrious author (aka 'Adi Kavi'), wrote 'Mahabharatam', a Telugu version of 'Mahabharata'.
+He used Panini's (Sanskrit grammarian) rules of grammar in his work.
 His work breathed new life into the Telugu language.
-It was due to his efforts that the language eventually evolved into homogenized modern Telugu.
+Due to his efforts, the language eventually evolved into homogenized modern Telugu.

 It was during this time that the literary Telugu language deviated from the popular language.
 Furthermore, there were many noticeable changes in the phonetics of the spoken language.

 As per linguistic scholars, Telugu is by far the most Sanskritized language of all south Indian languages.

 3) Middle Ages & the Vijayanagara Empire (1100 to 1550 AD):